-So, what is affiliate marketing?
-It’s a way for bloggers and website owners to make money online.
-Sometimes passively, while they sleep!
+What is affiliate marketing?
+It’s a way for bloggers and website owners to make money online without working directly with customers or clients.

 Let’s start with a brief explanation of how affiliate marketing works.